Skip to Main Content

 Scopus and Web of Science each index a list of specific journals.
 Humanities, Social Sciences, and Education topics are covered in both databases so you will likely find at least some of your journal article publications included in your profile, although coverage might not be as strong compared to some Health and Science topics.
 There is more limited coverage of books, book chapters, and conference papers - but you may find that some of these publications are included here too.
 Google Scholar can be a helpful extra tool as its search engine usually finds more publications and citations from across the web.

-Want to know if your research has been cited in any policy documents, patents, or the news?
+It can be useful to know if your research has been cited in any policy documents, patents, or the news.
 Altmetric.com captures this data for publications with a DOI, and the quickest way to access it is via Elements:

 1. Log in to Deakin Elements